JohnsonJapow/mycountryinfo/README.md

 ##Installation

-1.Clone the repo to the desired folder: open the cli on the desired folder cmd:git clone https://github.com/JohnsonJapow/mycountryinfo.git
+1.Clone the repo to the desired folder:

+open the cli on the desired folder

+cmd:git clone https://github.com/JohnsonJapow/mycountryinfo.git

-2.Navigate to the project directory: cmd:cd mycountryinfo/backend
+2.Navigate to the project directory:

+cmd:cd mycountryinfo/backend

 3.Install NPM packages:

 cmd:npm install

-4.Start the development server: cmd:npm start
+4.Start the development server:

+cmd:npm start

-5.Visit http://localhost:3000 in your browser.
+5.Access the app in your browser at `http://localhost:3000`.

 Using the API

-The app fetches country data from an external API.
+The app fetches country data from an external API `https://restcountries.com/#rest-countries`.

 If you face any issues, ensure the API endpoint is accessible and working.

 Deployment 🌐

-Guide your users on how they can deploy this project on a live system.
-For instance, you could add steps on deploying to platforms like Vercel, Netlify, or a traditional web host.
+To deploy this app to Heroku, follow these steps:

+Create a Heroku account if you don't have one and log in.

+Install the Heroku CLI on your machine.

+Log in to Heroku through the CLI using heroku login.

+Navigate to your project directory.

+Initialize a git repository if not already done using git init.

+Connect your repository to Heroku using heroku git:remote -a [your-heroku-app-name].

+Commit your changes using git add . and git commit -am "Initial commit".

+Push your code to Heroku using git push heroku master.

+Access your deployed app by navigating to https://[your-heroku-app-name].herokuapp.com in your browser.

+*Replace [your-heroku-app-name] with the actual name of your Heroku app.

 Built With 🛠️
 React - Frontend library
 Express - Backend framework
 Axios - HTTP client

+- **Search by Country**: Easily find information about any country.
+- **Detailed Information**: View details like the official name, capital, currency, population, and more.
+- **Interactive UI**: Enjoy smooth hover effects on the search box and other interactive elements.
+- **Error Handling**: Gracefully handles errors with relevant user messages.

+## Running Tests

+To ensure the quality and functionality of the application, a suite of automated tests has been provided.
+Follow the steps below to run these tests:

+Backend Tests with Jest:

+Navigate to the backend directory, run cd mycountryinfo/backend

+Run the test suite with, run npm test

+Frontend Tests with Cypress:

+1.Ensure the backend server is running (in another terminal window, run cd mycountryinfo/backend && npm start).

+2.Navigate to the frontend directory: cd ../frontend from the backend directory

+3.Open the Cypress test runner with npx cypress open.

+4.In the Cypress UI, click on 'E2E Testing'.

+5.Choose the browser for testing and click 'Start E2E Testing'.

+6.Select the test file .cy.js to run the specific tests.